Australian Fashion Week: Impact and criticism

 Many well-known and influential designers as well as new and upcoming designers participate in the fashion festival.
-Some of the designers include Alice McCall, Bec & Bridge, Ginger & Smart, Ksubi, Lisa Ho, Oroton, We Are Handsome, and Whitesands.
-Australian Fashion Week has helped bring global attention to a number of Australian designers such as [Lisa Ho, Alice McCall, Alex Perry, Toni Maticevski, Collette Dinnigan, Leona Edmiston, and J'Aton Couture.
+Some of the designers include Alice McCall, Bec & Bridge, Ginger & Smart, Ksubi, Lisa Ho, Oroton, We Are Handsome and Whitesands.
+Australian Fashion Week has helped bring global attention to a number of Australian designers such as Lisa Ho, Alice McCall, Alex Perry, Toni Maticevski, Collette Dinnigan, Leona Edmiston, and J'Aton Couture.

 Australian Fashion Week has attracted criticism of being out of sync with the global fashion market; some popular designers pulled out of the 2012 event in order to prepare for international events.
 In 2015, the event was changed to May to become the global Resort show for fashion buyers and media.

-The event has been criticised for featuring inexperienced emerging designers rather than big names, that its collections are conspicuously 'influenced' by European designers, and that it resorts to cheap theatrics that have included everything from Afghan hounds to midgets in lederhosen.
+The event has been criticised for featuring inexperienced emerging designers rather than big names, that its collections are conspicuously influenced by European designers, and that it resorts to cheap theatrics that have included everything from Afghan hounds to midgets in lederhosen.
 However, fashion journalist Marion Hume argues that the non-participation of established designers is welcome.
 "It lets those designers grow [by going overseas] and gives space for younger ones to come up", she said.
 "It's a natural progression and shows a healthiness in Australian Fashion Week".

 Mercedes-Benz Fashion Festival Sydney

 Mercedes-Benz Fashion Festival Sydney was a schedule of fashion events showcasing the contemporary Spring Summer Collections of Australia's leading designer brands.
 The festival was held at the Sydney Town Hall and throughout the city, months after Australian Fashion Week, hosted by IMG and Mercedes-Benz fashion week, connecting it with the same designers and production style.
 As retailers struggled with declining sales, MBFF was pitched as an event to show consumers how to wear the clothes currently on the retail racks.
-IMG fashion hosted the whole event, and had control over both Fashion Week and the festival.
+IMG fashion hosted the whole event, and had control over both Fashion Week and the festival.In 2013 a TV Special of MBFFS was produced by Rod Cleland and Mosman Media for Channel 7 and hosted by Tom Williams and Sarah Cummings.

 Although Mercedes-Benz Fashion Festival Sydney was primarily based during Australian Fashion week, they also supported and put together runway shows throughout the year for the designer brands they supported.
-In May 2013, the festival hosted a fashion-focused seminar featuring Mercedes Benz Fashion Week Australia designers Camilla and Marc and KIRRILY JOHNSTON.
+In May 2013, the festival hosted a fashion-focused seminar featuring Mercedes Benz Fashion Week Australia designers Camilla and Marc and Kirrily Johnston.

 Mercedes-Benz Fashion Festival Brisbane

 Mercedes-Benz Fashion Festival Brisbane is a schedule of fashion events showcasing the contemporary Spring Summer Collections of Australia's leading designer brands.
-The festival is held at the Brisbane Town Hall and throughout the city in August.
+The festival is held at the Brisbane City Hall and throughout the city in August.